-Product management is a highly demanding job that requires an understanding of the entire product life-cycle.
-This means that product managers need to have strong business skills and technical knowledge, as well as excellent interpersonal skills.
+Product management is a highly demanding job that requires understanding the entire product life-cycle.
+This means that product managers need to have strong business skills, technical knowledge, and excellent interpersonal skills.

-Product management bootcamps are designed to teach these crucial skill sets in a short period of time.
-In this post, you'll see a list of the best bootcamps for product managers, so you can decide which one is right for you.
+Product management bootcamps teach these crucial skill sets in a short period of time.
+In this post, you’ll get a list of the best bootcamps for product managers to decide which one is right for you.

 What is a Product Management Bootcamp?